cerebralnomad/Recipe-Scribe/README.md

 # Recipe Scribe

 A no frills recipe program.
-Creates recipes as text files without a database and saves to your specified location.<br>
+Creates recipes as text files without a database and saves them to your specified location.<br>
-Includes a built in search to find recipes in your collection by name or partial name or ingredient.<br>
+Organize your collection into categories, and search by title, content, or both, with any number of search terms.<br>
-Allows editing existing recipes from within the app without needing to open in a text editor.
+Allows editing existing recipes from within the app without needing to open a text editor.

+* Organize recipes into categories, managed from the Config menu
+* Search by title, content, or both, filtered by category if you like, with no limit on the number of search terms
 * Automatically adds bullet points to ingredients (configurable)
-* Automatic indentation of directions (configurable)
+* Automatic indentation of directions, correctly aligned even at step 10 and beyond (configurable)
 * Automatic formatting of the title to the filename (configurable)
 * Light or Dark mode

-Version 3.0 has been completely rewritten to use the Qt toolkit instead of Tkinter. <br>
-I don't plan any further development for the forseeable future, barring any bugs found.<br>
+Version 3.0 is a complete rewrite from Tkinter to the Qt toolkit (PyQt6), adding categories and a much more capable search.
+I don't plan any further major development for the foreseeable future, barring any bugs found.<br>
-Get the standlone Linux executable or the AppImage from the [Releases Page](https://github.com/cerebralnomad/Recipe-Scribe/releases/tag/v2.0.1-stable)<br>
-A Flatpak is now available on [Flathub](https://flathub.org/apps/com.cerebralnomad.recipescribe).<br>
+A Flatpak is available on [Flathub](https://flathub.org/apps/com.cerebralnomad.recipescribe).
-There might be a snap later.<br>

 [![Flathub Icon](https://flathub.org/api/badge?locale=en)](https://flathub.org/apps/com.cerebralnomad.recipescribe)

 ![Screenshot](/screenshot/rs_main_window.png?raw=true "Screenshot")
 ![Screenshot](/screenshot/rs_dark_mode.png?raw=true "Dark mode screenshot")
 ![Screenshot](/screenshot/rs_search_window.png?raw=true "Search Window Screenshot")

 ## Installation

 ### Flatpak
 The simplest and recommended method to run the program is from the Flatpak.
-If you haven't used Flatpaks, you may need to install it, at least on Ubuntu.
+If you haven't used Flatpaks before, you may need to install it, at least on Ubuntu.
 ```
 sudo apt install flatpak
 ```
-Then add the flatpak repo:
+Then add the Flathub repo:
 ```
 flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo
 ```